mdevlamynck/elm-symfony-bridge/README.md

 notifications:
     new_messages: "You have one new message.|You have %count% new messages."
     new_messages_from: "You have one new message from %friend_username%.|You have %count% new messages from %friend_username%."

+user_status:
+    keyname:
+        connected: "Connected"
+        away: "Away"
+        do_not_disturb: "Do not disturb"
+        disconnected: "Disconnected"
 ```

 You can use them in elm like this: